Shivamy2/training-management/README.md

-This Software is usually for traking all the knowledge shared between students and trainer.
+This Software is usually for tracking all the knowledge shared between students and trainer.
 It will provide lecture recordings, student attendance, etc.